Monthly Tech-Tip from Tony Hansen SignUp

 High-manganese black-burning body at cone 6.
 Practical and safe to use?

 This type of clay is made by a number of North American manufacturers.
-Generally, raw or burnt umber are used as the stain (10% or more).
+In this case, raw or burnt umber are used as the stain (10% or more).
 The umber is a clay that matures at low temperatures, so it acts as a flux in the body.
-Some manufacturers make the mistake of adding it to a cone 6 body and this is the result: bubbling of the glaze (in this case it is a transparent) and bloating and warping of the body.
+However, some manufacturers make the mistake of adding it to a cone 6 body and the result is shown here: bubbling of the glaze (in this case it is a transparent) and bloating and warping of the body.
 The umber is decomposing and potentially gassing metal fumes.
-However, if the umber is added as a stain to a cone 10 clay, it fluxes it to mature the resultant body at around cone 6 and these gassing problems do not occur.
+However, if the umber is added to a cone 10 clay the resultant body matures at around cone 6 and these gassing problems do not occur.

 Wedging manganese speckle into a cone 6 buff stoneware